MLSTidbits/btrfsnapd/doc/man/btrfsnapd.conf.5.md

 # CONFIGURATION

-_btrfs-snapshot_ is configured via the `/etc/btrfs-snapshot.conf` file.
+_btrfsnapd_ is configured via the `/etc/btrfsnapd.conf` file.
 This file contains the configuration for the snapshot creation process, including the source and target directories.

 ## SNAPSHOT_DIR